-While we’ve talked mainly about problems with the IBR/IDR plans and the TEACH grant programs, these aren’t the only type of loans serviced by FedLoan.
+While most of the complaints stem from problems with IBR/IDR/PSLF plans and the TEACH grant program, these aren’t the only type of loans serviced by FedLoan.
 In addition to these specialized programs, they also service other types of federal and private student loans.

 So, even if you aren’t participating in an IBR/IDR program, FedLoan could still be servicing your loans.
 Mistakes with any loan servicing provider can be extremely detrimental to your financial health.
 Some of the biggest problems might include:

-- Additional Payments and Interest – Improperly handled servicing could result in you paying more – potentially thousands of dollars more – than you should in payments and interest.
+- Additional Payments and Interest – If your FedLoan Servicing payment is handled improperly, it could result in you paying more – potentially thousands of dollars more – than you should in payments and interest.

-- Loss or Delay in Benefits – If your account is marked as late or delinquent, this could result in the loss or delay of promised benefits (like loan forgiveness).
+- Loss or Delay in Benefits – Accounts marked as late or delinquent could result in the loss or delay of promised benefits (like loan forgiveness).
 Getting “current” could also cost you more money in additional payments.